vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

 Github Logs
 ----------
 This is your main TSS Github logs.
-All TSS processes are comitted to Github and logged.
+All TSS processes are committed to Github and logged.

 .. important::
    --githublogs--